 Halima advises on health innovation and her key publications include:

 Halima also oversaw HR for Nesta ensuring we develop our talent, culture and organisational effectiveness to bring out the best in everyone who works here.
 And, as executive lead for impact, Halima supported the organisation to continuously improve how we demonstrate the impact of our work, including cumulative impact over time.

 Halima was previously Executive Director of Nesta’s Health Lab as well as a Director in Nesta's Innovation Lab.
 Prior to joining Nesta, Halima worked on public service reform and innovation in UK central and local government as well as international NGOs.
 Halima was Deputy Director at the Prime Minister’s Strategy Unit, Cabinet Office, providing policy advice to the Prime Minister and Number Ten.

-Halima studied at Oxford and the Harvard Kennedy School, where she was a Knox Fellow.
+Halima studied at Oxford University and the Harvard Kennedy School, where she held a Frank Knox Memorial Fellowship.
 Halima was previously a member of the Council of the Winston Churchill Memorial Trust and Trustee of Diabetes UK.
 In 2015, Halima was awarded an Honorary Doctorate in Health Sciences from Anglia Ruskin University.